piotrekn/ng-rxjs-safe-subscribe/README.md

 Read up [Ben Lesh's article](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87) for more on this topic.

+# What about Signals?

+Signals can be an answer to this kind of issue.
+If you just want to provide a value from rxjs Observable, consider using Signals.

 # Compatibility

 The only two dependencies are [Angular](https://angular.io) and [RxJS](https://rxjs-dev.firebaseapp.com/guide/overview).